 Optimize your workflow using

-Condition the display of your sections and widgets on various scenarios such as current page, authentication status, browser & operating system, date and time of day and much more.
+Condition the display of your sections and widgets on various scenarios such as current page, current archive, authentication status, browser & operating system, date and time of day and much more.

 Available conditions for elements